shrimpza/outofeve/README.md

 Out of Eve
 ==========

-**Out of Eve** is a web application which allows you to keep complete track of your Eve characters and corporations, when you're not in Eve.
+**Out of Eve** is a web application which allows you to keep complete track of your EVE characters and corporations, when you're not in EVE.
 Because it's web-based, all you need is a browser and internet access to keep tabs on your market orders, transactions, assets, manufacturing jobs, training, starbases, etc.

-Out of Eve supports multiple characters across as many Eve accounts as you'd like, supports a full range of Eve personal and corporate API data, full item and ship reference, as well as a number of useful out-of-game utilities.
+Out of Eve supports multiple characters across as many EVE accounts as you'd like, supports a full range of EVE personal and corporate API data, full item and ship reference, as well as a number of useful out-of-game utilities.

-Last updated for: *Rubicon*
+Last updated for: *Citadel* (May 2016)

 Installation